geemus/notes/misc/jtbd.md

 | 8: Conclude | finish the job or prepare to repeat it | store, finish, close | simplify the process of concluding |
 | Troubleshoot | how to resolve problems when they arise || make it easier to determine a resolution, limit blast radius, make it easier to know when a problem is fixed, and prevent problems at each step |

+## Measure Customer Progress

+* Measure whether the customer is:
+    1. Hiring our solution to get their job done.
+    2. Able to complete their job well.
+    3. Deriving value by completing their job using our solution.
+* Formulate improvement hypothesis of the form: "We believe that [type of customers] will be more successful while doing [job to be done] when we enable [outcome] by improving [functionality].
+We expect to see [success criteria] as evidence of this improvement."

 ## Glossary

 ### Statement Syntaxes